Handloom and Khadi - A Look into India's Cultural Politics

 Khadi as a nationalist movement

-Photo taken at the Mahatma Gandhi Ashram at Sabarmati, Ahmedabad, Gujarat of Gandhi making handloom and khadi fabric.
+Photo taken at the entrance of Mahatma Gandhi Ashram at Sabarmati, Ahmedabad, Gujarat

 The handspun and handwoven fabric was named khadi by Mahatma Gandhi.
 Because of the fabrics, rich history during the time of British independence in the early 20th-century khadi has become a symbol of India's freedom.
 Gandhi encouraged Indians to turn to handicrafts in order to become self-sufficient and boycott British imports.
 Khadi continues to play a part in India’s politics.
 To this day, India makes all national flags out of khadi.